-The ancient script had already started stylizing the subject, this was proven by the discovery of older characters on bronzes produced at the same time that are more life-like representation of physical objects.
-This strongly suggests that the script had already been in use for hundreds of years and it had become convenient to simplify the marks – the oracle bone script was not some simple, primitive language.
+The ancient script had already started simplifying the characters, this was proven by the discovery of older characters on bronzes produced at the same time that are more life-like representation of physical objects.
+This strongly suggests that the script had been in use for hundreds of years and it had become convenient to simplify the marks and so the oracle bone script was not some simple, primitive language.

 Writing was also made on strips of silk, bamboo and wood but as these have not survived it is the oracle bones that receive all the acclaim.
 A modern character for book: 册 cè (traditional form 冊) is identifiable from this source - it depicts bamboo strips tied together by two cords at top and bottom.